lukeren314/zotsearch/README.md

 ## About

-ZotSearch is a search engine for courses at UCI.
+ZotSearch is a search engine for courses at UCI hosted at https://zotsearch.vercel.app/.

 ## Features